fbpx

 As self-discovery, reparenting ourselves and reconnecting with who we are as people first beyond the role of parent are all part of the journey, you will notice themes of this throughout my work.
 (This blog is written from my lived experience as a parent and a teacher, supported by the amazing research of professionals and advocates in this field.
 I am not a therapist or medical professional)

-Because I have always believed that in order for our children to thrive in this world we do not change the child, but instead need to change the environment they live in, I am committed to spreading hope, practical, heart-led tools and advocating for change for my children and yours.
+I have always believed that in order for our Neurodivergent children (and ourselves) to thrive in this world we do not change the person, but instead, the environment they live in needs to change.
+I am committed to spreading hope, practical, heart-led tools and advocating for change for my children and yours.

 Please feel free to connect with me, share your perspectives and experiences and comment on blogs that you found useful.
 If you enjoy what you are reading and feel that it could help a friend or family member then please share these resources with others.